2017 – Pioneer Award

 2011 Chapter/Network Achievement Award

-At the May 17th Recognition Dinner, Judith Stych, DDNA’s Chapter/Network Chairperson, had the pleasure of presenting the 2011 Chapter Network Award to the Southwest Texas Chapter of the Developmental Disabilities Nurses Association.
+At the 2011 Conference Recognition Dinner, Judith Stych, DDNA’s Chapter/Network Chairperson, had the pleasure of presenting the 2011 Chapter Network Award to the Southwest Texas Chapter of the Developmental Disabilities Nurses Association.
 As DD nurses, we are continually faced with unique challenges in our ability to uphold the dignity and quality of life for the people we serve.
 Reflecting on the challenges of life, Albert Schweitzer is quoted as saying, “At times our own light goes out and is rekindled by a spark from another person.
 Each of us has cause to think with deep gratitude of those who have lighted the flame within us.”
 The Southwest Texas Chapter of DDNA is the 2011 recipient of the DDNA Chapter/Network Achievement Award, and is a bright example of a spark lighting the flame and rejuvenating our passion for the important and meaningful work we do in supporting people with intellectual and developmental disabilities of all ages.

 Our 2011 recipient is a very young member of the DDNA family of Chapters and Networks.
 Though small in number they are big in their mission… to educate the next generation of nurses by networking with multiple schools of nursing in their area and… to advocate for legislation to support quality care and services for individuals with intellectual and developmental disabilities and their families who reside in their state… to support certification of DD nurses through development of a web-based study group.